ashuraWho/EO_DataSecurity/README.md

 - When `USE_ML` is enabled, an additional anomaly score over the full log window is computed and surfaced as a `ML Log Anomaly` incident.
 - A color-coded threat report is displayed on the console.

+#### 11.8.5.
+Attack simulations (scenario commands)

+The system includes dedicated commands that orchestrate end‑to‑end attack narratives for educational purposes:

+- `scenario_bruteforce_login`
+  Replays repeated login failures against a chosen username to generate a brute‑force pattern in the logs, later detected by the IDS.

+- `scenario_tamper_metadata`
+  Modifies processing metadata (QC status and integrity fields) without touching the underlying data to demonstrate integrity and provenance checks.

+- `scenario_delete_backup`
+  Deletes the encrypted backup copy of a product, simulating sabotage of resilience mechanisms.

+- `scenario_full_attack`
+  Chains together a complete “kill chain”: generate and ingest a product, process and archive it, perform brute‑force attempts, tamper with metadata, sabotage the backup, corrupt the archive, and finally run the IDS.
+This is the recommended scenario for showing the full defense‑in‑depth story.

 #### 11.8.4.
 Key Rotation (rotate_keys) — Admin Only
 ```rotate_keys```
 - Start the key rotation process.